I have four Howtek drum scanners at my studio in Portland, Oregon.

 University of Washington

 Cost includes removing 35mm film from slide mounts and replacing them with a new Wess mount.
-CDs are $3 each.
+CDs or flash drives are $3 each.
 Film can be picked up and dropped off during business hours, or can be mailed.
 Postage for returning film is $3 for the postage and mailer.
 I have a SAMS number and am currently enrolled in the award management systems of the the National Park Service, University of Washington and the University of Oregon.

 If you have questions, please call 9-5 Pacific Coast time.